What Are PRO Tracks and Cue Sheets?

-If an audio track is registered with a PRO it’s listed in the file’s full page preview information.
+If a music track is registered with a PRO, it’s listed in the Item Page preview information:

-If you will be using the audio track in a public performance (such as television, film, radio), you will need to submit a cue sheet to the appropriate PRO to report the usage.
+If you will be using a PRO-affiliated music track in a public broadcast (on television, film, radio), you will need to submit a cue sheet to the appropriate PRO to report the usage.
 The PRO will then collect royalties on the track, which will then be distributed to the Pond5 contributor.

 What is a non-PRO track?

-- A non-PRO track is any music track that isn’t affiliated with a performance rights organization.
+A non-PRO track is any music track that isn’t affiliated with a performance rights organization.
 Nothing additional needs to be done once you’ve purchased a non-PRO track.
 Pond5 has thousands of non-PRO tracks for sale.
 In the “track details” section you can see whether or not a track is affiliated with a PRO.
 You can also do an advanced search for Non-PRO tracks using our Additional filters on the search page.

 What do I submit cue sheets for?

-- If your project is going to be publicly broadcast (film, television, YouTube, sports arena, etc.) you need to file a cue sheet.
+- If your project is going to be publicly broadcast (film, television, radio) you need to file a cue sheet.
 There is no additional cost.
-All you need to do is put PRO info in cue sheet and email to both Pond5 (email@example.com) and the appropriate PROs.
+All you need to do is put PRO info in the cue sheet and email to both Pond5 (email@example.com) and the appropriate PROs.